-1.1.
-As outlined in our previous statements covering 2018/19 and 2019/20 degree outcomes, there had been a steady increase in the proportion of upper degrees awarded over the time period shown above.
-The University has, however, consistently remained below the sector average during this period and in line with other post-92 HEIs.
-In our previous statements we described a range of steps we had taken to protect the value of our qualifications and awards and our expectation that these would result in a levelling off or potentially a reverse of the upward trend in first and upper second classifications from 2020/21.
+1.1 As outlined in our previous statements covering 2018/19 and 2019/20 degree outcomes, there had been a steady increase in the proportion of upper degrees awarded over the time period shown above.
+The University consistently remained below the sector average during this period and in line with other post-92 HEIs and previous statements described a range of steps we had taken to protect the value of our qualifications and awards and our expectation that these would result in a levelling off or potentially a reverse of the upward trend in first and upper second classifications from 2020/21.
+As shown in the figure above, a reversal of the upward trend can now be seen in both 2020/2021 and 2021/2022.